 I should also point out that these kokh tombs from later times were discovered on the hillside of the traditional site of Nazareth.
 Salm, however, claims that the hillside would have been uninhabitable in Jesus’ day, so that, in his opinion, the village that eventually came into existence (in the years after 70 CE) would have been located on the valley floor, less than a kilometer away.
 He also points out that archaeologists have never dug at that site.

-But there is more.
+Does Nazareth still exist?
 As it turns out, another discovery was made in ancient Nazareth, a year after Salm’s book appeared.
 It is a house that dates to the days of Jesus.
-Again the principal archaeologist was Yardena Alexandre, the excavations director at the Israel Antiquity Authority, whom I again wrote.
+Again the principal archaeologist was Yardena Alexandre, the director of the excavation at the Israel Antiquity Authority, whom I again wrote.
 She has confirmed the news report.
 The house is located on the hill slopes.
-Pottery remains connected to the house range from roughly 100 BCE to 100 CE (i.e., the days of Jesus).
+Pottery remains connected to the house ranging from roughly 100 BCE to 100 CE (i.e., the days of Jesus).
 There is nothing in the house to suggest that the persons inhabiting it over this time had any wealth: there is no glass and no imported products.
 The vessels are made of clay and chalk.